lewlipop/SIT-Data-Visualization-and-Analysis/README.md

  - **href of Place:** Link to the place on google maps, can be used as Primary key for the Restaurants csv
  - **Review ID:** Review ID of the review
  - **Relavancy Ranking:** Ranking of the review, 1 being the most relevant (Appears as the first review)
+ - **Reviewer href:** Link to reviewer, can be used a primary key
  - **Reviewer Name:** Name of the reviewer
  - **Local Guide:** Whether the reviewer is a local guide
  - **Total Reviews:** Total number of reviews the reviewer has made
  - **Total Photos:** Total number of photos the reviewer has made
  - **Star Rating:** Star rating of the review
- - **Date:** How long ago was the review made
+ - **Date:** Date the review was made - calculated based on relative time
  - **Review:** Text of the review
  - **Metadata:** Food, Service ratings etc.

 ## TODO

-- scrape reviews

-- scrape about

-- scrape hourly and daily traffic

-- bayesian rating

-- organize code

-- scrape if 'sponsored'